The Four Major Categories of Computer Hardware

 3. Output Devices

-Hardware components that disseminate and display both data and information are in the output device category.
+Hardware components that disseminate and display both data and information are classified under the output category.

 These components are sub-categorized under softcopy and hardcopy output.